-The college years are a time of many changes, including one's relationships with parents, siblings, and one's own children and partners.
+The university years are a time of many changes, including one's relationships with parents, siblings, and one's own children and partners.
 Any time there is change, issues may arise.

-A video communication program like Skype makes it easy to stay in touch with friends and family.

-theunquietlibrarian - Skyping with Cherished Friends Elisabeth and Michelle! - CC BY-NC 2.0.
+Figure 9.4 - A video communication program like Skype makes it easy to stay in touch with friends and family theunquietlibrarian - Skyping with Cherished Friends Elisabeth and Michelle! - CC BY-NC 2.0